TSX-NG (TerraSAR-X Next Generation)

 A key element to achieve the demanding mission requirements is the TSX-NG SAR instrument, an advanced high-resolution X-band synthetic aperture radar based on active phased-array technology.
 The new SAR instrument represents a significant technology update and provides improved performance based on TerraSAR-X heritage.

-Main system characteristics and improved capabilities of the TSX-NG mission compared to the TerraSAR-X mission can be summarized as follows:
+The main system characteristics and improved capabilities of the TSX-NG mission compared to the TerraSAR-X mission can be summarized as follows:

 • X-band service continuity for operational users